 As an online division of MidFirst Bank, Vio Bank operates under MidFirst Bank’s FDIC Certificate and shares its financial history.

-Vio Bank/MidFirst Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.38% (excellent) based on March 31, 2018 data.
-In the past year, the Bank increased its total non-brokered deposits by $510.14 million, an excellent annual growth rate of 6.82%.
+Vio Bank/MidFirst Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 0.96% (excellent) based on June 30, 2023 data.
+In the past year, the Bank’s total non-brokered deposits decreased by -$617.13 million, a below average annual growth rate of -3.06%.
 Please refer to our financial overview of Vio Bank/MidFirst Bank (FDIC Certificate # 4063) for more details.

 Deposits held at Vio Bank are deposits of MidFirst Bank and are combined with any other MidFirst Bank deposits for FDIC insurance purposes.
 MidFirst Bank deposits includes deposits at MidFirst Bank and any of its divisions including Vio Bank, MidFirst Private Bank, 1st Century Bank, and MidFirst Direct.

-MidFirst Bank, one of the five largest privately owned banks in the United States, traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
+MidFirst Bank (one of the five largest privately-owned banks in the United States) traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
 The name was changed to MidFirst Bank in 1982, following the purchase of a thrift charter.
-Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $14.9 billion and 77 branch locations in Colorado, Oklahoma, and Arizona.
+Currently the second largest bank headquartered in Oklahoma and the 59th largest bank in the country, MidFirst Bank has assets in excess of $36 billion, more than 742,000 customer accounts, and 77 branch locations in Oklahoma, Colorado, Arizona, and California.